Corbyn dismisses SNP at Glasgow rally, insisting Scots have a "simple choice" between Labour and Tories

 Scottish Conservative leader Ruth Davidson spoke yesterday of a straight choice between Prime Minister Theresa May and the Labour leader, echoing Mr Corbyn’s “simple choice” comments.

-Labour candidate Ian Murray was the only Labour MP in Scotland after the last General Election, and is facing an uphill struggle to be returned in Edinburgh South on June 8.
+Labour candidate Ian Murray, the only Labour MP in Scotland after the last General Election, is facing an uphill struggle to be returned in Edinburgh South on June 8.

 Mr Corbyn was asked about what Labour would count as a success in Scotland during an interview with Sky News yesterday.